-This reason describes a patient with no referral or who self-referred for a consult.
+This reason describes a patient with no referral or who self-referred for a consultation.
+The following are some No Referral/Follow Up Reasons of New Patient (No Referral):

-- Mr. Green sees Dr. White for a surgical consult but did not have a referral - Ms. Red sees Dr. White in his walk-in clinic and Dr. White tells Ms. Red to book a consult with him
+- A patient sees Dr. White for a surgical consultation but did not have a referral - A patient sees Dr. White in his walk-in clinic and Dr. White tells the patient to book a consultation with him